Xananax/fs-meta/readme.md

 promised equivalent to [fs-extra](https://github.com/jprichardson/node-fs-extra), with a few key differences:

 - All async functions are promisified by default (but you can opt out of that)
 - Async and sync versions are on two different objects.
-To use async functions, require `('fs-meta')`, and for sync versions, require `('fs-meta').syncFs`
+To use async functions, require `('fs-meta')`, and for sync versions, require `('fs-meta').sync`
 - `readDir` is a proxy for `readdir` (finally, no more stupid typos).
 - `exists` is made to follow nodeback protocol (eg: `fsm.exists(file,(err,exists))`) and is as such promisified too
-- Bundles [readdirp](https://github.com/thlorenz/readdirp) as `fsm.readdirp`
+- Bundles [readdirp](https://github.com/thlorenz/readdirp) available on `fsm.readdirp`
 - Can read meta-data from audio, images files, and load data from json/xml filesni/yaml files.
+You can add your own filters
 - Can recurse through a directory and apply filters to files
-- Can create an instance of `fsm` boxed to a certain directory (all operations will therefore take root into this directory).
+- Can create an instance of `fsm` restricted to a certain directory (all operations will therefore take root into this directory).
+The feature is called `boxed`.
-- It has a text interface that always returns json can be used for GET requests or command-line
+- It has a text interface that always returns json.
+Can be used for GET requests or command-line
-- `collections` interface that allows to create, remove, and nest collections.
-Collections can be used to save selections of files, as tags, or whatever else tickles your fancy.
+- All methods are self-scoped.
+In other words, you can do `import {readFile} from 'fs-meta'`

 ----